ericball1/ericball1.github.io/_posts/2015-10-09-change-html.markdown

 Congratulations!
 You have changed your first web page!
 Please note that when you refresh the page all of your changes will be deleted!
-You can save your changes by right-clinking and selecting "Save-As."
+You can save your changes by right-clicking and selecting "Save-As."